elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ./unpack.sh
 ```

+### Install Tesseract OCR (optional)

+This is necessary for feeds like `AFNIC.fr` which utilise optical character recognition (OCR)

+See https://tesseract-ocr.github.io/tessdoc/Installation.html for detailed instructions

 ## Usage Examples

 **Try this first:** Fetch Tranco TOP1M and DomCop TOP10M, insert their contents to local database, download Safe Browsing API malicious URL hashes, and generate a blocklist using Google Safe Browsing API